hola/challenge_word_classifier/blog/06-learning-solutions.md

 When tested on such a large set, 4 of the 9 solutions ran out of memory and crashed.
 The table below summarizes each solution's final achievement; for those that crashed, the last achievement before the crash is shown.
 For performance reasons, our test system was configured to dump intermediate results only every 10,000 blocks, so the actual achievements by the crashing solutions are probably slightly better.
 The table below is ordered by the last achieved correctness rate.

 We discovered that Node.js behaves in a nondeterministic manner even on identical programs with identical inputs.
 This causes the same solution to crash at different times when the entire set of tests is run repeatedly.
 Below are the results of one such experiment; your results might be slightly different.
+Note that we had to run the testing harness with the `--unsafe` option; without it, the Node.js VM seemed to cause out-of-memory crashes much earlier.

 | # | ID | Blocks | Correct | F- | F+ |
 |---|----|--------|---------|----|----|